LimelabsTech/limelabs-angular-box/README.md

-This is a form from Quintor:
+This is a fork from Quintor:

 I've added:
 - SCSS instead of CSS